Syllabus & Office Hrs

 Assignments and grading #

-Projects (7) - 100% of course grade Quizzes (3) - 0% of course grade
+• Projects (7) - 100% of course grade

 Projects (100%) #

 Each project will be worth 7 points, and then scaled by the number of weeks allocated to complete the project.
-(So a project 4 weeks in duration is worth twice as much as a project 2 weeks in duration.)
+(So a project 2 weeks in duration is worth twice as much as a project 1 week in duration.)
 For projects that have both prototype and final deadlines, 1 of the 7 points comes from submitting your project prototype on time for the prototype deadline.
-The remaining points (6 or 7, depending on whether there was a prototype deadline) are awarded if you have attempted all project requirements - and documented those attempts - by the final project deadline.
-For each day (or fraction thereof) a final project is late, you will lose 1 point (before scaling), so a project that is 1 week late is worth 0 points.
+Most of the remaining points (4 or 5, depending on whether there was a prototype deadline) are awarded if you have attempted all project requirements - and documented those attempts - by the final project deadline.
+The final 2 remaining points are awarded if your project meets the requirements, like “circuit emits 5 volts” or “motor spins in 2 directions.”
+If you have a last-minute failure on the day the project is due, you can try again for those 2 points at office hours within the next week.

 Project # Project Goal Fraction of Course